andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 <br>

 ### Monopolistic Competition
-- **Product differ estimation**: firms must offer goods that are similar to competitors' products, but are more attractive.
+- **Product differ estimation**: firms must offer goods that are similar to competitors' products but are more attractive.

 #### Monopolistic Competition in the Short Run
-- Product differentiation allows firms in monopolisitc competitive markets to behave like a monopolist in the short run.
+- Product differentiation allows firms in monopolistic competitive markets to behave like a monopolist in the short run.
 - When monopolistically competitive firms behave like monopolists:
-  1. Firms face a downward-facing demand curve; a firm cannot adjust its price without changing quantity consumers demand.
+  1. Firms face a downward-facing demand curve; a firm cannot adjust its price without changing the quantity consumers demand.
   2. Firms face a u-shaped ATC curve.
   3. Profit-maximizing quantity is where $$MR = MC$$.
 Price is the corresponding point on the demand curve.

 #### Monopolistic Competition in the Long Run
 - Monopolistic competitive firms face a problem monopolists do not - other firms can enter the market.
 - The availability of substitute goods is a determinant of demand.
-Demand curve for original firm shifts leftwards.
+The demand curve for the original firm shifts leftwards.
 - In the long run, monopolistically competitive market firms face the same profit situation as in a perfectly competitive market.
   - Profits go to zero.
 - Entry-exit continues to shift the demand curve left or right until ATC touches the demand curve at the point where $$MR = MC$$.